umijs/umi/docs/README.md

 actionLink: /guide/
 features:
 - title: Pluggable
-  details: The entire lifecycle of umi is composed of plugins, and such as pwa, on-demand loading, one-click switching preact, one-button compatibility ie9, etc., all implemented by plugins.
+  details: The entire lifecycle of umi is composed of plugins.
+Features such as pwa, on-demand loading, one-click switching preact, one-button compatibility ie9, etc., are all implemented by plugins.
 - title: Out Of Box
-  details: You only need a umi dependency to start development without having to install react, preact, webpack, react-router, babel, jest, and more.
+  details: You only need an umi dependency to start development without having to install react, preact, webpack, react-router, babel, jest, and more.
 - title: Conventional Routing
   details: Next.js like and full featured routing conventions, support permissions, dynamic routing, nested routing, and more.
 footer: MIT Licensed | Copyright © 2017-present